farthornas/labear/api/README.md

 ## Fly.io

+UPDATE 04.12.2024: The fly.io instance has been temporary shut down for security purposes prior to making this repository public.
+As soon as some authetication is implemented the instance will be launched again.

 For now our chosen cloude service is Fly.io and we deploy the api-app on this service using the Docker container.
 For the detials check out [Fly.io](https://fly.io/docs/)